owley84/Simple-Morse-Code/README.md

-# Simple-Morse-Code
-Simple Morse Code (Encode and Decode)

-List of Morse Code and Text
+# List of Morse Code and Text

     A: .-
     B: -...
     C: -.-.